 After 40, you can’t treat your body the way you did at 25.
 You need to train smarter.
 Focus on technique and timing rather than brute force, and take the time to recover properly.
 That’s how you avoid burnout and injuries.

-There comes a time for every Thai boxer, when they become aware that there were benefits to being younger in this game… - says Don Hetrick, the founder of Heatrick Muay Thai Performance in his relevant article.
+There comes a time for every Thai boxer, when they become aware that there were benefits to being younger in this game… - says Don in his relevant article.

 If you’re seriously considering fighting in Muay Thai after 40, your training will need to look a little different from that of younger fighters.
 Here are some essential tips for preparing: